 Tyrata, Inc. is a sensor development and data management company offering wireless sensors and systems that monitor and report on vehicular tire tread wear in real time.
 Tyrata's patent-pending IntelliTread™ technology monitors, tracks and predicts tread wear over the life of any tire.

-In collaboration with Duke University, Tyrata's founders developed the sensor technology using carbon nanotubes (tiny cylinders of carbon atoms just one-billionth of a meter in diameter) that can track millimeter-scale changes in tread depth with 99 percent accuracy.
+In collaboration with Duke University, Tyrata's founders developed the sensor technology using carbon nanotubes (tiny cylinders of carbon atoms just one-billionth of a meter in diameter) that can track millimeter-scale changes in tread depth.
 The sensors could easily signal when it's time to replace tires or report information about uneven and often dangerous tire wear conditions.

 The proprietary technology relies on the well-understood mechanics of how electric fields interact with different materials.
 The core of the sensor is formed by placing two small, electrically conductive electrodes side-by-side, very close to each other on the inside of the tire, directly below the tread.
 Importantly, the sensor can operate without being embedded into the tire’s tread, making it applicable to any tire at the time of installation.
 By applying an oscillating electrical voltage to one electrode and grounding the other, an electric field forms between the electrodes.